-The Company entered into an Alternating Proprietorship Agreement (the "agreement") with Diageo Americas Supply, Inc. ("Diageo Americas") that sets forth the regulatory structure of any future production by the Company for Diageo Americas.
-The agreement took effect on August 1, 2010 and is for a term of two years.
+In August 2010, the Company entered into an Alternating Proprietorship Agreement (the "agreement") with Diageo Americas Supply, Inc. ("Diageo Americas") that sets forth the regulatory structure of any future production by the Company for Diageo Americas, which agreement will expire in July 2012.
 Neither party undertook any production obligations under the agreement and any subsequent production will be on such mutually satisfactory terms, including price, as may be agreed upon by the parties in their discretion at that time.
 The Company does not expect any production under the agreement to be material to the Company's operations.